Special Education Assessments and Instruction

 To add insult to injury, most administrators have very limited experience with special education and are unable to offer meaningful support to their neophyte special educators.
 Historically speaking, special educators have been on their own island and have had to fend for themselves.
 Now the situation has grown dire and something must change, or there may be an even greater shortage of special education teachers in the fall of 2021.

-One could argue, as I will do here, that putting special education teacher evaluation and coaching at the bottom of the pile is the absolute last thing we need right now.
-At no other time in my twenty-plus-year career can I remember a greater need for special education teacher support and coaching than now.
+One could argue that putting special education teacher evaluation and coaching at the bottom of the pile is the absolute last thing the teacher needs.
+At no other time has there been a greater need for special education teacher support and coaching than now.
 Special educators are more exhausted, confused, and isolated than at any other time in the history of American education.

 We often misinterpret the evaluation process as one meant to be top-down, didactic, solely evaluative, and perfunctory at best.
 The truth is that the evaluation process is supposed to be about support, coaching, and helping educators get better.
 Historically speaking, we have completely missed the boat on the teacher coaching front — particularly with special educators.
 What we do in schools today is often little more than a glorified checklist with minimal to no beneficial coaching.
 We provide a few “glows” and a “grow,” mark the teacher as at least proficient, have a brief discussion about the checked boxes, and move on to the next teacher.
 This evaluation process is contributing to teacher burnout, a reluctance to join the profession, and massive teacher shortages nationwide.
 A potential silver lining to the COVID-19 era is that it is forcing our cheese to be moved.
 As educators, we are being forced to do things differently and think outside of the box.
 Now is the time to reexamine and change how we support special education teachers.

 Evolving our Mindset and Vocabulary: Evaluation to Coaching